labatrockwell/openTSPS/README.markdown

 Compiling: Mac OS X
 ------------
-*note:* the TSPS standalone app is Mac-only for now as we work on porting to OF 007.
+*note:* the TSPS standalone app is Mac-only for now.
 Please feel free to take a crack at the standalone app for other platforms!

 1. clone openframeworks from here: [https://github.com/openframeworks/openFrameworks](https://github.com/openframeworks/openFrameworks )